-According to the National Stroke Association, a person experiencing a stroke can be treated if people have acted FAST - 80% of strokes can also be prevented.
+National Stroke Awareness Month educates people that a person experiencing a stroke can be treated if people act FAST - 80% of strokes can be prevented.

-FAST being an acronym for things to check in a suspected stroke victim:
+FAST is an acronym for things to check in a suspected stroke victim:

 F - Face / Does the face droop on one side when the person smiles?

 A - Arm / After raising both arms, does one of the arms drift downwards?

 S - Speech /After repeating a simple phrase, does the person's speech sound slurred or strange?